 Wrestling is a sport like no other.
 It requires a balance of physical, mental, and emotional toughness in order to succeed.
-But reasons like those are why wrestling has such a diehard fanbase of passion-filled fans.
+Reasons like those are why wrestling has such a diehard fanbase of passion-filled fans.

-Step #1 – Make a Detailed List of Every Possible Expense of Youth Wrestling
+Step #1 – Make a List of Every Possible Expense for Your Wrestling Club

 - Coaches’ Certifications and Education Fees